The John Herington Memorial Fund

 John Herington (1924-1997) was educated at Oxford and taught at Manchester and Exeter before coming to the US in 1960 to teach at Smith College.
 There followed a peripatetic career that took him to Toronto, Texas, Stanford, and eventually, in 1972, to Yale, where he was soon appointed Talcott Professor of Greek and where, apart from a brief sojourn at Duke, he remained until his retirement in 1992.
 He then moved to Chapel Hill to be with his wife Sara Mack, and taught occasionally in the Department of Classics at UNC.
 A renowned scholar of Aeschylus, Herington’s interests ranged widely, and his publications include a groundbreaking article on Seneca (“Senecan Tragedy,” Arion 5 (1966) 422-71).
 Among other honors, he was the Sather Professor at Berkeley in 1977-78; his Sather lectures were published in 1985 as Poetry into Drama: Early Tragedy and the Greek Poetic Tradition (U. California Press, 1985).
 Above all, however, he was a lover of literature, especially poetry, which he strongly believed must be read aloud and in the original language in order to be fully understood and appreciated.

 The John Herington Memorial Fund was established after his death by his parents-in-law Florence and Maynard Mack.
 It supports two annual prizes and an annual scholarship for undergraduates.
 The purpose of the Herington Prize in Greek and Latin is to encourage undergraduates in the oral performance of Latin and Greek.
 Every fall the Department organizes a competition in the recitation of Greek and Latin poetry, open to all undergraduates taking Greek or Latin at UNC.
 The Herington Prize Competition has become one of the Department’s most valued traditions, drawing the participation of undergraduates, graduate students, and faculty alike.
 The purpose of the Herington Scholarship is to recognize achievement and to encourage undergraduates to encourage their study of Classics; the faculty award it annually to a Classics major or minor who, in their opinion, is the best student of Greek.
-For current and former winners of the Herington Prize, see here; for the Herington Scholarship, see here.
+For current and former winners of the Herington Prize and the Herington Scholarship, see the Prize Winners Past and Present page.
 Please consider making a gift online to the John Herington Memorial Fund (107419).